Jinger Duggar Reveals She Broke One Tradition Before Marrying Jeremy Vuolo

 A photo posted by Duggars Fanpage (@duggar.family_) on

 As the wedding special approaches, fans are wondering whether or not an update will be given on how things are going in Texas for Jinger Duggar and Jeremy Vuolo.
 She has reportedly been making friends and seems to fit in there with the other wives of Jeremy’s friends.
 It is a difficult adjustment for the Duggar family to have Jinger so far, especially for Jessa.
-The two have been close all of their lives and now, they are hundreds of miles apart.
+The two have been close all of their lives, and now, they are hundreds of miles apart.
 It is unclear whether or not the Vuolos will be filming for Counting On regularly or if they will take a break from the spotlight as they enjoy their first year as newlyweds.

 All all-new episode of Counting On will air tonight with Jinger Duggar and Jeremy Vuolo meeting with their wedding planner.
 This is also where she will reveal her secret about breaking a marriage tradition before they were officially husband and wife.
-Jinger Duggar is incredibly happy with Jeremy Vuolo and it looks like these months of planning the wedding were some of her most memorable.
+Jinger Duggar is incredibly happy with Jeremy Vuolo, and it looks like these months of planning the wedding were some of her most memorable.

 [Featured Image by Duggar Family/Twitter]